Mira Aroyo

-Mira Aroyo (Мира Аройо, [ˈmirə ɐˈrɔjo]; born 11 July 1977) is a Bulgarian singer, musician, songwriter, DJ, and geneticist.
+Mira Aroyo (Мира Аройо, [ˈmirə ɐˈrɔjo]; born 1977) is a Bulgarian-born English singer, musician, songwriter, DJ, and geneticist.
 She is best known as the keyboardist, co-lead vocalist, and co-songwriter of the electronic band Ladytron, which she co-founded in Liverpool in 1999.
 She writes and performs her Ladytron lyrics in both Bulgarian and English.

 Early life

 Aroyo was born in Sofia on 11 July 1977, the daughter of Jewish parents.
 She moved with her family to Israel when she was 10, and later to England.
 The first musical instrument that she played was the guitar, having also played the accordion when she was younger.
 Although her parents were uneasy about her decision to pursue music, they were nevertheless supportive and respectful of her choice of vocation.

 Career

 Scientific career

-Following the completion of her undergraduate education, Aroyo pursued postgraduate research studies in genetics; she was a D.Phil. student in the Division of Molecular Genetics at the Department of Biochemistry of the University of Oxford, where she was supervised by Dr. François-Xavier Barre and Professor David J. Sherratt.
+Following the completion of her undergraduate education, Aroyo pursued postgraduate research studies in genetics; she was a doctoral student in the Division of Molecular Genetics at the Department of Biochemistry of the University of Oxford, where she was supervised by Dr. François-Xavier Barre and Professor David J. Sherratt.
 In 2003, the Department of Biochemistry noted that Aroyo was a postgraduate geneticist and recognised the release of her band's second album, Light and Magic.

-Contrary to claims that she completed her D.Phil., specifically in or around 2002 (though it has also been claimed that, as late as 2008, she was still a D.Phil. candidate), Aroyo left science and her D.Phil. programme before completing it and graduating.
+Contrary to claims that she completed her DPhil degree, specifically in or around 2002 (though it has also been claimed that, as late as 2008, she was still a candidate), Aroyo left science and her doctoral programme before completing it and graduating.
 In an interview with The Sunday Mail, she explained that, "We all had jobs when we started Ladytron then little by little we ditched them.
 I was a geneticist doing a PhD and realizing lab work wasn't for me.
 We were doing Ladytron at the same time and I was enjoying it more.
 It was easier and more fun".
 In a later interview, when asked, "Apparently you were enrolled as a PhD student in Oxford.
 Seems like a pretty prestigious post did you ever have any doubts leaving academia for Ladytron?", Aroyo replied, "Yes.
 For the first 3 years of Ladytron I was juggling both, until it became apparent that I would be compromising both if I continued that way.
 I was young and it seemed a lot more fun at the time to travel the world playing music".